Constructing Linear Encoders with Good Spectra: Abstract

 \section{Abstract}

-Linear codes with good joint spectra are good candidates for lossless joint source-channel coding (JSCC).
-However, in spite of their existence, it is still unknown how to construct them in practice.
-This paper is devoted to the construction of such codes.
-In particular, two families of linear codes are presented and proved to have good joint spectra.
-The first family is derived from Gabidulin codes, a class of maximum-rank-distance (MRD) codes.
-The second is constructed by a serial concatenation of an inner low-density generator matrix (LDGM) code and an outer low-density parity-check (LDPC) code.
-The general criteria of good linear codes are also reviewed and discussed for three cases: lossless source coding, channel coding, and lossless JSCC, respectively.
-In the framework of code-spectrum approach, it is shown that all these issues just correspond to the problems of constructing linear codes with good kernel spectra, good image spectra, and good joint spectra, respectively.
-Furthermore, it is shown that good joint spectra imply good kernel spectra and good image spectra.
-This fact thus establishes the fundamental role of linear codes with good joint spectra.
-Conversely, it is proved that, when the output (resp., input) alphabet is an elementary abelian group, there exist linear codes with not only good joint spectra but also the same kernel (resp., image) of any given linear code that has a good kernel (resp., image) spectrum.
+Linear encoders with good joint spectra are suitable candidates for optimal lossless joint source-channel coding (JSCC), where the joint spectrum is a variant of the input-output complete weight distribution and is considered good if it is close to the average joint spectrum of all linear encoders (of the same coding rate).
+In spite of their existence, little is known on how to construct such encoders in practice.
+This paper is devoted to their construction.
+In particular, two families of linear encoders are presented and proved to have good joint spectra.
+The first family is derived from Gabidulin codes, a class of maximum-rank-distance codes.
+The second family is constructed using a serial concatenation of an encoder of a low-density parity-check code (as outer encoder) with a low-density generator matrix encoder (as inner encoder).
+In addition, criteria for good linear encoders are defined for three coding applications: lossless source coding, channel coding, and lossless JSCC.
+In the framework of the code-spectrum approach, these three scenarios correspond to the problems of constructing linear encoders with good kernel spectra, good image spectra, and good joint spectra, respectively.
+Good joint spectra imply both good kernel spectra and good image spectra, and for every linear encoder having a good kernel (resp., image) spectrum, it is proved that there exists a linear encoder not only with the same kernel (resp., image) but also with a good joint spectrum.
+Thus a good joint spectrum is the most important feature of a linear encoder.